kamalim/kamalim.github.com/_posts/2013-05-13-getting-started-with-selinux.md

 -----------------------------------------------
 **Goal:** My intent was to setup a simple webserver using apache httpd, where my website contents will be there in my home directory /home/vagrant/content.
 With this goal in mind I started as below.

-1.In a linux vm (Centos.RHEL etc) install httpd as below:
+* In a linux vm (Centos.RHEL etc) install httpd as below:

     $yum install httpd
     This will install httpd in your machine and created the related  conf files under /etc/httpd